 6. The Media Publicizes New Products and Services

 Reporters and journalists are always looking for the next story.
 They love knowing the newest products, services, and even location changes, expansions and new personnel.
 But they won’t know about them if you don’t tell them.
 And all you have to do to tell them is send a press release.
 They’ll be grateful for the information—you’re making their jobs easier—and they are more likely to cover your news.

 Along the same lines, since media coverage boosts search engine results, it increases the likelihood that anyone searching for your products and services will come across your page and see the stories about your company.
 This type of publicity automatically solidifies your brand's reputation as a leader in your field, leading to more customer engagement and more growth.

 8. Attract New Talent

 While the media goes far in attracting new customers, it’s also a great tool for hooking new talent.
 Positive coverage signals to potential recruits that you’re a thought leader, bringing the best and brightest knocking.
 This newfound access to talent in turn accelerates your continued expansion and innovation.

 9. Media Stories Make Great Social Content

-As we said, social media is not the be all and end all but sharing positive news coverage definitely helps raise one's online profile.
+As we said, social media is not the be all, end all, but sharing positive news coverage definitely helps raise one's online profile.
 Plus, it feels good to share great stories about your business.
-If you've been on CNN, CBS, or leading publication, shout it from the roof tops.
+If you’ve been on CNN, CBS, or leading publication, shout it from the roof tops.
 You should be proud!